La-Kirby-Team/BDR-Project/readme.md

 - **Frontend:**
   - **Option 1:** Desktop application using **JavaFX** for a rich, responsive user interface.
   - **Option 2:** Web application using **HTML/CSS** and **Bootstrap** for a lightweight and mobile-friendly interface.
-- **Frameworks:** (Optional) Play for web-based implementation or any other lightweight framework if needed for the desktop version.

 ---

 ## Known Bugs

-### 1. **Sales Quantity Bug**
-In some instances, when recording a sale, the stock quantity doesn't decrease correctly.
-This issue arises from rare timing conflicts when multiple users are accessing the system simultaneously.

-### 2. **Missing Supplier Information**
-Certain supplier entries have incomplete contact details due to users not providing full information when registering a new supplier.
-A validation step should be added to ensure all necessary details are filled out.

-### 3. **Low Stock Notifications**
-Some users report that low stock notifications are not always triggered.
-This could be due to errors in setting the reorder level or minor miscalculations when the system checks stock levels.

 ---